shukyp/Linux-US-Services/README.md

 studying and practicing Linux User-Space services given by the Linux Kernel.

 ## Usage / Sharing
-This code can be used and distributed freely for any matter is may help.
+This code can be used and distributed freely for any matter it may help.
 No warranty is set for users of this code.

 ## NO Warranty